 The model is a simple yet representative test because it has a straightforward solution satisfying Poincaré invariance and cluster separability (Eq.
-2.4), without the complications of the full three-body Sokolov construction.
+2.4) and a related Bakamjian Thomas solution, without the complications of the full three-body solving the Faddeev equations with and without the full Sokolov construction.
 Note that a full few-body system does not have a simple solution that exhibits both of these properties.
-At the same time, the model is sufficiently non-trivial that it also permits an analysis using the BT scheme that provides a quantitative measure of the violation of cluster separability that one would expect in more complicated and realistic systems where a BT approach would be essential.
-The violations of cluster properties are due to the size of the difference between the unitary transform, $A{(12)(3)}$ , that relates the 2+1 BT representation to the TP representation just described.
+At the same time, the model is sufficiently non-trivial that it also permits an analysis using the a comparison of the solution satisfying Poincaré invariance and cluster separability with the BT scheme solution, that provides a quantitative measure of the violation of cluster separability that one would expect in more complicated and realistic systems where a BT approach would be essential.
+The violations of cluster properties are due to the size of the difference between the unitary transform, $A{(12)(3)}$, that relates the 2 + 1 BT representation to the TP representation just described.

-In the following sections, we evaluate the same matrix element using BT representations of the three-particle system corresponding to different forms of dynamics [2].
+In the following sections, we evaluate the same current matrix element using BT representations of the three-particle system corresponding to different forms of dynamics [2].
 The purpose of this is to examine the quantitative sensitivity of the size of violations of cluster properties in models based on each of Dirac's three forms of dynamics.
 These current matrix elements will each depend upon the structure of the bound state, in violation of cluster separability, and our goal is to examine the magnitude of that violation.
-In all cases, we specify the momentum transfer q and bound state momentum $\mathbf{p}{12}$ for a given calculation and then vary these momenta for sensitivity tests.
+In all cases, we specify the momentum transfer \mathbf{q} and bound state bound-state momentum \mathbf{p}{12} for a given calculation and then vary these momenta for sensitivity tests.